KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   > Notes say PUT but POST would be more accurate in regards to RESTful architecture patterns regarding new data being submitted.
 - PUTs / DELETEs have **eventual consistency.** Can take time to propagate, or update data.
 There is potential for seeing previous versions of files before the propagation updates the file.

+### Ways to restrict access to Buckets?

+- Bucket Policies
+- Object Policies
+- IAM Policies to Users and Groups

 ### Questions:

 - What is block based storage?